duoduoffff/genshinAutoGlossary/README.md

 5. The program will run and produce some output to console.
 6. The generated files required by Rime (Squirrel) will be produced at `{ProjectRoot}/Build` folder.
 Copy all the three files there to your Rime config folder.
 7. Re-deploy your input method and enjoy

+## Notes for macOS Monterey and above

+If Python complains about missing openCC, try installing it using `brew install opencc`.
+If it continues complaining that the opencc library is missing, find that (it is typically installed under `/opt/homebrew/Cellar/opencc/1.1.6/lib`), and add it to your .zshrc environment variable by adding `export LIBOPENCC='/opt/homebrew/Cellar/opencc/1.1.6/lib/libopencc.dylib'`, and then source it.